 When your home is no longer big enough or comfortable enough for your family, looking to move is often the most obvious solution.
 However, it is not necessarily the best one.
-Finding a new and better home within the same price range as the one you have can be very difficult and you would usually have to compromise in some way.
+Finding a new and better home in Melbourne within the same price range as the one you have can be very difficult and you would usually have to compromise in some way.
 Additionally, moving costs themselves stack up and you may end up spending a pretty sum of money for not a whole lot of improvement.

 On the other hand, investing in your own property tends to be cheaper and more effective.
 Plus if you do it right, you can increase your home’s value, giving you a lot more to work with if you do decide to move later down the line.
 We have already talked about adding value to your home with an extension but today let’s look at other ways you can improve your quality of life and your property value at the same time.

 Any real estate expert will tell you that curb appeal is one of the key factors in attracting potential buyers.
 After all, your front porch is the first thing they are going to see.
 Updating it, as well as the rest of your home’s exterior is one of the most effective methods of increasing value.
 Even simple things like a new coat of paint or adding some landscaping elements to your front lawn go a long way towards improving your home’s standing in Melbourne’s property market.

 A good roof over your head is always a nice improvement.
 Even if your current roof doesn’t have leaks or needs repairs, many of the older roofs suffer from bad insulation meaning that they can’t keep the heat inside during winter and get too hot during summer.
 A well-insulated roof is always a good investment as it makes your home more energy efficient and saves you money on bills and climate control.
 Check out our roofing guide as well as our article on innovative materials for a durable modern roof.